diwahsap/diwahsap/README.md

 -->

 # Hi!
-I'm *Dimas Wahyu Saputro*, a lifelong learner who does things sometimes and occasionally writes about them.
+I'm *Dimas Wahyu Saputro*, a lifelong learner.
 I'm currently exploring Data Science.

 The best way to get in touch with me is to email dim.mas.ws@gmail.com